My Favorite Docker Setup for Django Development

 or refresher from time to time.

-First, we define an upstream server named app
+First, we define an upstream server named app.
+This server lives at the

-and uses port 8000.
+network location of app and uses port 8000.
 Our Django service will be named

-and Django listens on port 8000, so this should be a good match.
+app and Django listens on port 8000, so this should be a good match.

-block defines what happens when the server gets a request to /
+The location block defines what happens when the server gets a request to /

-or any deeper paths (/foo
+or any deeper paths (/foo or /foo/bar/baz.html, for example).
+We tell nginx

-upstream and we set a few headers.
+to pass those requests to the app upstream and we set a few headers.
 These

 headers will make sure Django knows what host made the request and provide the

-IP address for the actual requester (instead of nginx
+IP address for the actual requester (instead of nginx).

-database
+database service

 Now we can set up our database.
 I like Postgres the best but if you love another database, feel free to use it.